 Collecting input from stakeholders and organizing their requirements

 While collecting requirements from various stakeholders, the amount of information flowing in is often too much to handle.
-I have dealt with hundreds of requirements using Affinity Diagrams and their logical groupings helped in identifying themes, redundancies and gaps.
+I have dealt with hundreds of requirements using Affinity Diagrams, and their logical groupings helped in identifying themes, redundancies, and gaps.

 For instance, in one software implementation project, we gathered requirements from five different departments.
 The Affinity Diagram proved useful as it showed us how different departments had common needs and helped us know what to develop first.